PenoDiggs34/firstaxis-bank-financial-dashboard/README.md

 ## About Me

 I am currently building my skills in data and business analytics, with a focus on financial services and commercial banking.
-This project is part of a self-directed portfolio I am developing to transition into a Business Analystics or Data Analyst role.
+This project is part of a self-directed portfolio I am developing to transition into a Business Analytics or Data Analyst role.

 I am actively looking for entry-level opportunities, internships, or graduate programmes in analytics, business intelligence, or financial analysis.

-Feel free to connect with me on LinkedIn or reach out via email.
+Feel free to connect with me on LinkedIn https://www.linkedin.com/in/michael-adedayo-dami/; or reach out via email ayodamdam34@gmail.com

 ---